They tell me that I am a coconut.

 But how can that be if I lived there longer than I ever lived here?

-They yell to me "Make America Great Again"
+They yell at me, "Make America Great Again"

 But wouldn't it be more great